FAQ

 What is the maximum amount a budget can be increased?

 Our financial aid uses professional judgement based on the documentation provided.
 Approval is not guaranteed.
-Pending extensive review, your budget can be increased anywhere from $100-$5,000.
+Pending extensive review, your budget increase will be determined based on circumstances i.e. childcare, travel, rent increase etc.

 Are there any types of financial assistance that are not exclusively need-based?